hyperspy/hyperspy/doc/user_guide/install.rst

 It follows a recipe to install hyperspy in Windows.
 For more options and details read the rest of the documentation.

 #.
-Download and install *one of*:

-    * `EPD free. <http://www.enthought.com/products/epd_free.php>`_ (if you are not an academic and you do not want to pay for EPD)
-    * `EPD. <http://www.enthought.com/products/http://enthought.com/products/epd.php>`_ This is reccomended over EPD free for the best performance (it is compiled using Intel MKL libraries) and the easiest intallation (all the required libraries are incluided).
+Download and install `EPD. <http://www.enthought.com/products/http://enthought.com/products/epd.php>`_ EPD is reccomended for the best performance (it is compiled using Intel MKL libraries) and the easiest intallation (all the required libraries are incluided).
 The academic license is free and it can be obtained `here. <http://www.enthought.com/products/edudownload.php>`_
-    * `PythonXY <http://code.google.com/p/pythonxy/wiki/Welcome>`_ if for any reason you prefer it to EPD.
 #.
-Restart the computer (although it might not be necessary)
+(Maybe) Restart the computer
 #.
-Open a Console (if you do not know how to do it `read this <http://www.computerhope.com/issues/chdos.htm>`_)
-#.
-Type: ``easy_install hyperspy``
+Download and install Hyperspy from the `Download sections <http://hyperspy.org/download.html>`_

 .. _install-with-python-installers: